-I really wish I could have found the time to write this post last week for the Food for Thought Friday meme, but I was busy with dates and work and hanging out with my hunky husband.
+I really wish I could have found the time to write this post last week for the Food for Thought Friday meme, but I was busy with dates and work and all that life tends to throw at a person.

 I used to think intimacy was like those scenes in the movies where the girl looks into the guys eyes and you just know it’s LOVE.
 The weak knees, the parted lips, the eye contact, it all screamed intimacy to me.
 I certainly equated intimacy with love, but I know now that’s not the case.